4.1 Overview of Healthcare Law and Ethics

 Tribal Healthcare Laws

-There are 574 federally-recognized American Indian and Alaskan Native tribes and villages in the United States.
-Because these tribes are sovereign nations, they are able to self-govern and create their own healthcare systems to care for their members.
-Members of these recognized tribes have access to free, or low-cost, healthcare through Tribal and Urban Indian health programs.
+There are 574 federally recognized American Indian and Alaska Native tribes and villages in the United States.
+Because these tribes are sovereign nations, they are self-governed and create their own healthcare systems to serve their members.
+Members of these recognized tribes have access to free or low-cost healthcare through tribal and Urban Indian Health programs.

-As part of the Patient Protection and Affordable Care Act (PPCA), the Indian Healthcare Improvement Act (IHIA) was made permanent.
-The IHIA serves as the agreement between the Federal government and tribal nations to improve the care of the Native American population by improving the services and healthcare facilities located on tribal lands.
+As part of the Patient Protection and Affordable Care Act (PPACA), the Indian Healthcare Improvement Act (IHIA) was made permanent.
+The IHIA serves as the agreement between the federal government and tribal nations to improve the healthcare services and facilities available on tribal lands, with the goal of improving care for the Native American population.

 Attributions